Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Related Work

-\textbf{Non-contrastive learning.} Different from the above contrastive learning based SSL, recent literature has attempted to only use positive pairs and completely discard the negative examples, named non-contrastive learning based SSL~\cite{caron2020unsupervised,grill2020bootstrap,chen2021exploring,zbontar2021barlow}.
-For example, BYOL~\cite{grill2020bootstrap} directly predicts the representation of one augmented view from another view of the same image with a Siamese network~\cite{bromley1993signature}, where one branch of the network is a slow-moving average (momentum encoder) of another branch.
-After that, SimSiam~\cite{chen2021exploring} discards the momentum encoder, directly maximizes the similarity between two augmented views of one image, and demonstrates that the stop-gradient operation is critical for preventing collapsing.
-In addition, SwAV~\cite{caron2020unsupervised} performs online clustering to learn prototypes and indirectly compare two augmented views of the same image by using their cluster assignments built on the learned prototypes (clusters).
-Recently, Barlow Twins~\cite{zbontar2021barlow} maximizes the similarity between two augmented (distorted) views of one image while reducing redundancy between their components, by relying on very high-dimensional representations.
+\textbf{Non-contrastive learning.} Different from the above contrastive learning based SSL, recent literature has attempted to only use positive pairs and completely discard the negative examples, named non-contrastive learning based SSL~\citep{caron2020unsupervised,grill2020bootstrap,chen2021exploring,zbontar2021barlow}.
+BYOL~\citep{grill2020bootstrap} directly predicts the representation of one augmented view from another view of the same image with a Siamese network~\citep{bromley1993signature}, where one branch of the network is a slow-moving average (momentum encoder) of another branch.
+After that, based on BYOL, RSA~\citep{bairsa} proposes a new multi-stage augmentation pipeline to reduce the severe semantic shift of using aggressive augmentations.
+SimSiam~\citep{chen2021exploring} discards the momentum encoder, directly maximizes the similarity between two augmented views of one image, and demonstrates that the stop-gradient operation is critical for preventing collapsing.
+W-MSE~\citep{ErmolovSSS21} scatters all the sample representations into a spherical distribution using a whitening transform and penalizes the positive pairs that are far from each other to avoid the collapse problem.
+In addition, SwAV~\citep{caron2020unsupervised} performs online clustering to learn prototypes and indirectly compares two augmented views of the same image by using their cluster assignments built on the learned prototypes.
+Recently, Barlow Twins~\citep{zbontar2021barlow} maximizes the similarity between two augmented views of one image while reducing redundancy between their components, by relying on very high-dimensional representations.
 Although these methods successfully discard the negative examples and thus somewhat alleviate the computation, they introduce a new collapse problem and require further effort to address this new problem.

 As mentioned above, the existing contrastive SSL is confined to requiring massive negative examples, while the non-contrastive SSL easily suffers from the collapse problem.
-As a compromise, ROMA just employs one negative example to naturally avoid the collapse problem.
-More importantly, although only one negative example is used, ROMA can still achieve remarkable performance.
-In addition, a new plug-in random mapping strategy is proposed, which can further boost the unsupervised representation learning.
+As a compromise, Trip-ROMA employs one negative example to naturally avoid the collapse problem.
+Importantly, although only one negative example is used, Trip-ROMA can still achieve remarkable performance.
+In addition, a new plug-and-play random mapping strategy is proposed, which can further boost the unsupervised representation learning.